 Find out who your migration consultancy competitors are and the markets they service.
 It is also important to know about the kind of services they are providing.
 Compare your services with theirs and see where you could possibly collaborate and enhance your agency relationship.

 These days, it is much easier to find this information, as most businesses have an online presence.
 Search for them in websites, social media pages, forums and online communities.
 They could also be available in online directories or yellow pages.
 Use this information to start building an in-house database.
-Using n immigration agency management solution as a software crm can help you a lot.

 Step 2: Join professional networks and communities